 In April 2017, Sciutto sparked controversy with his handling of a blockbuster Bloomberg News report indicating that Susan Rice, former President Obama’s National Security Adviser, had requested or directed that the identities of a number of individuals involved with Donald Trump’s 2016 presidential campaign be “unmasked” in raw intelligence reports that would then be widely distributed throughout the federal government—a massive and unprecedented violation of standard policy.
 Sciutto—without informing his CNN audience that he had worked for the Obama White House at the same time as Susan Rice, or that he had previously been a colleague of Rice’s husband (Ian Cameron) at ABC—dismissed Bloomberg’s scoop on Rice as something that had been “largely ginned up, partly as a distraction from this larger investigation” into Trump’s alleged ties to Russia.
 Sciutto also said that “someone close to Ambassador Rice” had told him that “there is nothing unusual about [Rice] making these requests when serving as a senior national security official.”
 And, paraphrasing the opinions of unidentified senior intelligence officials “who served both Republican and Democratic administrations,” Sciutto added: “[W]hen you are briefed on intelligence, communications like this, sometimes senior national security officials can ask the intelligence community to identify the Americans either mentioned in those conversations or on the other side of those phone calls….
 It’s then up to the intelligence agencies, the NSA, they decide what’s appropriate to unmask for that senior official.
 It is legal.”

-By contrast, former Assistant U.S. Attorney Andrew C. McCarthy asserted that Rice’s actions constituted a “monumental abuse of power.”
+- In contrast to Sciutto’s analysis, former Assistant U.S. Attorney Andrew C. McCarthy asserted that Rice’s actions constituted a “monumental abuse of power.”
 McCarthy then proceeded to thoroughly debunk Sciutto’s claims, writing: “The thing to bear in mind is that the White House does not do investigations.
 Not criminal investigations, not intelligence investigations….
 In general, it is the FBI that conducts investigations that bear on American citizens suspected of committing crimes or of acting as agents of foreign powers.
 In the matter of alleged Russian meddling, the investigative camp also includes the CIA and the NSA….
-There would have been no _intelligence _need for Susan Rice to ask for identities to be unmasked.
+There would have been no intelligence need for Susan Rice to ask for identities to be unmasked.
 If there had been a real need to reveal the identities — an intelligence need based on American interests — the unmasking would have been done by the investigating agencies.
 The national-security adviser is not an investigator.
 She is a White House staffer.
 The president’s staff is a consumer of intelligence, not a generator or collector of it.
 If Susan Rice was unmasking Americans, it was not to fulfill an intelligence need based on American interests; it was to fulfill a political desire based on Democratic-party interests.”
-(Emphasis in original)
+(All emphases in original)